thanwinnikki/tp/docs/team/wonyeji.md

 * **Enhancements implemented**:
   * Added Task-related exception classes
   * Added UniqueTaskList class that enforces uniqueness between its elements to support Task-related commands in ThunderCat.
+    * What it does: This feature allows each group to have their own task list.
+    * Highlights: This enhancement affected numerous existing commands.
+Implementing this enhancement was challenging as it required changes to the Group model which led to numerous changes to other classes that used the Group model.
+      Test cases and data also had to be updated accordingly.
   * Added Task-related classes in test such as TypicalTasks, TaskBuilder and TaskUtil classes to support testing for Task-related features.
   * Added Group-related exception classes
   * Added Group-related class TypicalGroups to support testing for Group-related features.